KhronosGroup/glTF/schema/README.md

 * When a tradeoff needs to be made, pain is put on the asset pipeline, e.g., the COLLADA to glTF converter, not the application.
 Examples:
    * glTF does not support polygons.
 Polygons are triangulated as part of the pipeline.
    * glTF only contains one <a href="#asset">`asset`</a> property.
 If a COLLADA asset has several `asset` elements, the convert must handle it, so the applicatio does not have to.
-* Just because COLLADA or WebGL has a feature, doesn't mean glTF does.
+* Just because WebGL has a feature, doesn't mean glTF does.
 Examples:
    * All attributes must be backed by buffers, i.e., no [`vertexAttrib`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glVertexAttrib.xml).
+   * Geometry is defined with indices, implying [`drawElements`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glDrawElements.xml), not [`drawArrays`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glDrawArrays.xml), should be used to issue draw calls.
+* Just because COLLADA has a feature, doesn't mean glTF does.
+Examples:
    * COLLADA has physics, glTF does not.
+   * COLLADA has splines and polygons, glTF only has variations of points, lines, and triangles.
 * glTF is not part of COLLADA, e.g., it is not a COLLADA profile.
 It is its own specification with many designs borrowed from COLLADA and simplified.

 <!-- ----------------------------------------------------------------------- -->